Spira: Exploiting Voxel Data Structural Properties for Efficient Sparse Convolution in Point Cloud Networks: Conclusion

 \section{Conclusion}

-We introduce \SysName, the first voxel-property-aware \SpConv engine for GPUs. \SysName proposes the one-shot z-delta search algorithm that has low computational cost and high memory locality, integrates packed-native voxel indexing that significantly reduces data accesses, employs network-wide parallelization in voxel indexing kernels of all network's \SpConv layers to increase execution parallelism, and provides flexible hybrid dual-dataflow feature computation that adapts to layer characteristics. \SysName significantly outperforms prior state-of-the-art \SpConv engines by \SpiraEndToEndAvgAll on average and up to \SpiraEndToEndMaxAll in end-to-end inference across various point cloud networks, real-world datasets, and GPUs.
-We hope \SysName enables further research on sparse operators of ML models.
+We introduce \SysName, the first voxel-property-aware \SpConv engine for GPUs. \SysName proposes the one-shot z-delta search algorithm that has low computational cost and high \camera{data} locality, integrates packed-native voxel indexing that significantly reduces data accesses, employs network-wide parallelization in voxel indexing kernels of all network's \SpConv layers to increase execution parallelism, and provides flexible hybrid dual-dataflow feature computation that adapts to layer characteristics. \SysName significantly outperforms prior state-of-the-art \SpConv engines by \camera{\SpiraEndToEndAvgAll} on average and up to \camera{\SpiraEndToEndMaxAll} in end-to-end inference across various point cloud networks, real-world datasets, and GPUs. \camera{We hope our work encourages further research studies on sparse operators of emerging ML models and structural properties of 3D data.}